Database

 database | Yes | Bare identifier naming the target database block. |

-order | Yes | Non-negative integer.
+order | Yes | Non-negative integer, unique per target database.
 Migrations for the same database run in ascending order. |

 operation | Yes | @ts block: the typed Prisma data-migration body. |